daviddmd/assetriskmanager/documentation/INSTALL.md

 (based on [php-fpm](https://hub.docker.com/_/php)) and a [nginx](https://hub.docker.com/_/nginx) container that exposes port 80.

-The PHP configuration may be adjusted at the [php.deploy-override.ini](../docker/php/php.deploy-override.ini) file and the nginx default webserver configuration may be adjusted at the [default.conf](../docker/nginx/default.conf) file.
+The PHP configuration may be adjusted at the [php.deploy-override.ini](../docker/php/php.deploy-override.ini) file, the nginx default webserver configuration may be adjusted at the [default.conf](../docker/nginx/default.conf) file and the mysql configuration may be adjusted with the [my.cnf](../docker/mysql/my.cnf) file.
+Additional MySQL configuration files may be added to the mysql docker directory and copied in its Dockerfile.

 By default, the [default Docker Compose file](../docker-compose.yml) targets a MySQL database environment; if the PostgreSQL one is preferred, rename the [PostgreSQL Docker Compose file](../docker-compose-postgres.yml)